Quantum-Accelerators/quacc/docs/src/install/codes.md

 ## xTB

 If you plan to use xTB with QuAcc, you will need to install the [xtb-python](https://github.com/grimme-lab/xtb-python) interface.
-This can be done via `conda install -c conda-forge xtb-python`.
+This can be done via `pip install xtb`.

 ## Psi4